 • Your entire team must be comprised of active IEEE student or graduate student members.

-• You must be registered in one of the participating IEEE sections within Region 8, which will be listed on the website in advance of registration opening.
+• You must be registered in one of the IEEE Sections within IEEE Region 8.

-• Your team may be supported and promoted by your university IEEE student branch and/or your IEEE section officers, although this is not mandatory.
-If an IEEE student branch participates in this contest, this may be recorded as an L31 activity on IEEE vTools.
+• Teams may be supported and promoted by IEEE student branches or IEEE section officers, though this is not mandatory.

 • You must have the means to record a video of the finished device in operation to demonstrate its capabilities.